Jojo is the park's only white-cheeked gibbon

 Males are black with white cheeks and females are beige in colour.
 Like all gibbons, they do not have a tail.
 As for the young, they are all born the same colour!
 Their definitive colouring develops during the first two years.

 Keep up hope

-While numerous species are dying out throughout the world, a new colony of white-cheeked gibbons was recently discovered in Vietnam in the forests of the Pu Mat Nature Park in the north of the country.
-The Conservation International (CI) researchers were able to find them thanks to their very loud morning sounds.
-A delight for the scientists who nevertheless still fear the extinction of the species.
+While many gibbon species are endangered around the world, a new colony of white-cheeked gibbons was recently discovered in northern Vietnam in the forests of the Pu Mat National Park.
+The researchers of Conservation International (CI) were able to locate them thanks to their very loud morning song.
+A delight for the scientists who nevertheless always fear the extinction of the species.